 We also now cultivate Interfaith Literacy and Leadership with college and high-school students through a Drake University student group, a class in interfaith understanding and engagement, and a yearly interfaith youth camp.
 Soon we hope to establish a minor in interfaith studies.

-Our director is Tim Knepper, professor of philosophy at Drake University; Leah Kalmanson, assistant professor of philosophy, serves as co-director.
+Our director is Tim Knepper, Professor of Philosophy at Drake University; Leah Kalmanson, Associate Professor of Philosophy, is our co-director.

-Carla Herling designed our website; Kayla Jenkins now maintains it.
+Carla Herling designed our website; Kayla Jenkins and Monique Rodriguez now maintain it.

 The Comparison Project is generously supported by the following donors:

 - Drake University Principal Financial Group Center for Global Citizenship